 Include photos of your injuries taken when they happened and throughout your recovery.
 On the back of each photo, write the date it was taken, who took it, and what the picture represents.

 Put a note in the file if you or anyone else has video of the incident (on your cell phone or a security camera, for instance).

 An important part of building your claim file is taking lots of notes.
 Good notes remind you what was said during telephone calls, track the progress of your claim, and can provide evidence of the pain and suffering you’ve experienced because of your injuries.

 Make an entry each time you speak with the adjuster, a witness, medical provider, employer, and more.

 Start a new set of pages to keep track of settlement offers and counteroffers as the negotiation progresses.

 at 1:25 p.m.

-Make an entry on dates you agreed to contact the adjuster or dates he said he'd contact you.
-This way you'll be able to hold the adjuster accountable for his commitments.
+Make an entry on dates you agreed to contact the adjuster and dates the adjuster agreed to contact you.
+Your calendar will help you hold the adjuster accountable for their commitments.

 It’s up to you to know the statute of limitations date for your injury claim.
 If you haven’t settled your claim or filed a lawsuit before the statutory deadline, you’ll lose your right to seek any compensation, no matter how badly you were injured.

 The insurance company is not obligated to help you settle your claim or warn you before the statute runs out.
 They know if you haven’t settled before the deadline, they win.